webplatform/docs-wpd/Creating_API_pages/index.md

         [[apis/webrtc/objects/RTCPeerConnection|RTCPeerConnection]]
     etc.</nowiki>

-The listing page should provide both an elaborate description of the APIs and links to other conceptual or tutorial pages.
+The listing page's main content should provide both an elaborate description of the APIs and links to other conceptual or tutorial pages.

 It also will have a summary table of the API objects included in the API.
+These are generated when each object's '''Applies to''' field specifies the API listing to which it belongs.

 ==Creating the listing page==
 The [[apis/webrtc]] listing page was created as follows.